 European settlers established port cities at Seattle, Vancouver, and Victoria.
-As such they were protected from the Pacific Ocean storms.
+As such, they were protected from the Pacific Ocean storms.
 The name Salish Sea is officially recognized in both Canada and the United States.
 It was approved by the USA in 2009 and by Canada in 2010.

 The name ‘Salish’ refers to the Coast Salish indigenous peoples (first nations) who live in southwest British Columbia, and northwest Washington state and share a common linguistic and cultural origin.
 Their history dates back to 8,000 BC.
-Today the Coast Salish are seen as one of the main cultural and linguistic branches of a larger group known as Salishan or Salish.
+Today, the Coast Salish are seen as one of the main cultural and linguistic branches of a larger group known as Salishan or Salish.
 American and European explorers first encountered the Salishan people along in the Northwest coast in the late 18th century.
 The first detailed information about these peoples was obtained by the Clark & Lewis Expedition of 1804-1806.

 The Importance of the Salish Sea

-One of many marine mammals that rely on the bloom of nutrients is the ultimate apex predator the orca.
+One of many marine mammals that rely on the bloom of nutrients is the ultimate apex predator: the orca.
 The southern resident killer whales (SRKW) are the only orca population that has been listed as endangered by the US Fish & Wildlife Service.
 They have been protected under the Endangered Species Act since 2005.
 They are frequently referred to as the “killer whales of the Salish Sea”, “the fish-eating orcas”, and/also the “SRKW” population.
-There are approximately over 80 individuals that make up this small population.
+There are currently 75 individuals that make up this small population (as of March 2019).
 Unlike other resident orca communities, these Salish Sea orcas are only one clan (J) that consists of 3 pods (J, K, L) with several matrilines within each pod.